Pi-thagoras/the-chicken-pen/economics/econs_year_12/Balance-of-Payments.md

 - Foreign liabilities
 	-

 Cyclical factors are temporary and subject to frequent change.
 - Cyclical factors help explain the fluctuation in the **trade balance**

 A Structural factor on the other hand is more permanent and only changes gradually
 - Structural factors are associated with the **primary income balance**

 Trade Balance and Current Account have a positive relationship
-- Trade balance is relatively volatile and is vert much influenced by both Australia's Business Cycle and the World Business Cycle
+- Trade balance is relatively volatile and is very much influenced by both Australia's Business Cycle and the World Business Cycle

 The current account was in a deficit for a long time up until 2018-ish because we increased out exports both from FTA and Asia-Pacific development